TorresAWS/ns-syncronization/README.md

 ## Goal <a name="goal"></a>
 <div class="alert alert-block alert-info">
-Here I descrive an automatic solution that matches the NS between a hosted zone and a domain, hence achiving a smooth, automated Terraform workflow when deploying SSL/TLS certificates.
+Here, I describe an automatic solution that matches the NS between a hosted zone and a domain, hence achieving a smooth, automated Terraform workflow when deploying SSL/TLS certificates.
 </div>

 ## Setting up our working environment <a name="first"></a>